JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 The above sharing scenario might not be relevant to every company, so maybe you want to [limit cross-tenant private endpoint connections](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections).
-This Azure Policy based approach helps you to prevent them to be created in the first place and you can always make exemptions if needed.
+This Azure Policy based approach helps you to prevent them from being created in the first place and you can always make exemptions if needed.
 It's good to understand that this same sharing technique is used with managed private endpoints as well.